+[sub-rule (1) substituted by section 11(a) of the Amendment By-law, 2017]

-- (1) During a Council or committee meeting, Councillors and officials must- - (a) conduct business with the highest decorum and integrity that the occasion deserves; - (b) at all times adhere to the principles contained in the Code of Conduct and the rules contained in this By-law; - (c) at all times adhere to the By-laws of the municipality and the rule of law; - (d) not use offensive or objectionable language; - (e) not use a cellular phone during meetings; and - (f) not bring a firearm or any dangerous weapon into a meeting of Council or any of its committees. - (2) Whenever the Speaker or Chairperson rises during a debate, any Councillor then speaking or offering to speak must remain silent and the Speaker or Chairperson must be heard without being interrupted. - (3) During a debate a Councillor may not converse with another person loud enough to disrupt proceedings. - (4) Other than the Speaker or Chairperson, a Councillor may not interrupt another Councillor while speaking, except to call attention to a Point of Order or explanation. - (5) A Councillor may not use offensive or unbecoming language during proceedings. - (6) The Speaker or Chairperson, after having called attention to the conduct of a Councillor who persists in irrelevant or repetition of arguments, must direct such Councillor to conduct themselves properly, or if speaking, to discontinue that speech and resume their seat. - (7) If the Speaker or Chairperson is of the opinion that a Councillor is- - (a) deliberately contravening a provision of this By-law; - (b) in contempt of or is disregarding the authority of the Speaker or Chairperson; - (c) challenging the ruling of the Speaker or Chairperson on a Point of Order; - (d) declining to withdraw any expression when required to do so by the Speaker or Chairperson; or - (e) behaving in a grossly disorderly manner, the Speaker or Chairperson must order the Councillor to withdraw from the meeting for the remainder of the meeting or cause the Councillor to be ejected from the meeting.
+- (2) Whenever the Speaker or Chairperson calls for order for purposes of addressing the meeting on any matter during a debate, any Councillor then speaking or offering to speak must remain silent and the Speaker or Chairperson must be heard without being interrupted. - [sub-rule (2) substituted by section 11(b) of the Amendment By-law, 2017] - (3) During a debate a Councillor may not converse with another person loud enough to disrupt proceedings. - (4) Other than the Speaker or Chairperson, a Councillor may not interrupt another Councillor while speaking, except to call attention to a Point of Order or explanation. - (5) A Councillor may not use offensive or unbecoming language during proceedings. - (6) The Speaker or Chairperson, after having called attention to the conduct of a Councillor who persists in irrelevant or repetition of arguments, must direct such Councillor to conduct themselves properly, or if speaking, to discontinue that speech and resume their seat. - (7) If the Speaker or Chairperson is of the opinion that a Councillor is- - (a) deliberately contravening a provision of this By-law; - (b) in contempt of or is disregarding the authority of the Speaker or Chairperson; - (c) challenging the ruling of the Speaker or Chairperson on a Point of Order; - (d) declining to withdraw any expression when required to do so by the Speaker or Chairperson;or - (e) behaving in a grossly disorderly manner, the Speaker or Chairperson must order the Councillor to withdraw from the meeting for the remainder of the meeting or cause the Councillor to be ejected from the meeting.